IgniteUI/igniteui-docfx/docfx_project/components/switch.md

 ---

 ##Switch
-`igx-switch` is a selection component that allows users to make a binary choice for a certain condition.
-It behaves similar to the switch component in iOS.
+<p class="highlight">The Ignite UI for Angular Switch component is a binary choice selection component that behaves similarly to the switch component in iOS.</p>
+<div class="divider"></div>

 ### Usage